jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 ## Keywords:

-- Software Testing:
+- Software Testing: security testing uncovers vulnerabilities of the system and determines that the data and resources of the system are well protected
 - Software Testing Life Cycle(STLC): Software Testing Life Cycle (STLC) is a sequence of specific activities conducted during the testing process to ensure software quality goals are met.
 STLC involves both verification and validation activities.
 There are 6 steps of STLC:
-Requirement Analysis, Test Planning, Test Cases Designing, Test Enviroment Setup, Test Execution.
+Requirement Analysis, Test Planning, Test Cases Designing, Test Enviroment Setup, Test Execution, Test Closure.
 - Software Quality: Computer programs, procedures, and possibly associated documentation and data pertaining to the operations of the system (IEEE).
 Four component that need to assure the quality of the software development: code, procedures, documentation, data to operating the software system (from [2])
 - Secure Software Testing: testing methods that determine software products protects data and maintains security specification as given.